Upinel/localhost.direct/README.md

 ### A. General Cert Bundle (fully Anonymous)
 > [!IMPORTANT]
-> > Using General Cert Bundle might have the risk of cert revocation again and again if any user misuses it.
-The General Cert might also have very low priority of maintenance and require user reports to re-issue. https://github.com/Upinel/localhost.direct/issues/18
+> Using General Cert Bundle might have the risk of cert revocation again and again if any user misuses it.
+The General Cert might also have less priority of maintenance and require user reports to re-issue it. https://github.com/Upinel/localhost.direct/issues/18

 Download: https://aka.re/localhost
-**Password for General Cert Bundle file:**
+Password for General Cert Bundle file:  **IWillNotPutKeyFileInPublicAccessiblePlace.X1YKK**
-**IWillNotPutKeyFileInPublicAccessiblePlace.X1YKK**

-### B. Cert Bundle by Request (Free)
+### B. Cert Bundle by Request (Free - by minimal registration)
-You may send a request to get@localhost.direct to obtain a certificate bundle that is only shared with limited users if you want to reduce the risk of being revoked due to other users’ bad behaviour (not 100%).
+You may send a request to get@localhost.direct to obtain a certificate bundle that is only shared with limited users if you want to reduce (not 100%) the risk of being revoked due to other users’ bad behaviour.
-The email must include the following information:
+The email must include the following informations:
 ```
 Your Email: (Email must not be temporary email)
 Your GitHub ID: